 Other income and expenses consists primarily of income on PharmAthene's investments, interest expense on PharmAthene's debt and other financial obligations and the change in market value of its derivative financial instruments.
-For the first quarter of fiscal years 2007 and 2006, PharmAthene's interest income was \$55,600 and \$72,300, respectively.
-The decrease in interest income first quarter to first quarter resulted from lower average investment balance throughout the first quarter of 2007 with the funding of operations.
+PharmAthene's interest income was \$289,600, \$382,000, and \$72,000 in fiscal years 2006, 2005 and 2004, respectively.
+The decrease in interest income in fiscal year 2006 from fiscal year 2005 resulted from lower average investment balance throughout 2006 with the funding of operations.
+The increase in interest income in fiscal years 2005 from 2004 resulted from higher average investment balances maintained, attributable to the issuance of convertible preferred stock in the fourth quarter of fiscal year 2004 and the first quarter of fiscal year 2005.